win-acme/win-acme/README.md

 The number of hosts to display per page.
 Default is 50.

-### CertificatePath

-The path where certificates and request files are stored.
-Default is empty which resolves to `%appdata%\letsencrypt-win-simple\[BaseUri]`.
-All directories and subdirectories in the specified path are created unless they already exist.
-The default path is used when the specified path is invalid.

 ### RenewalDays

 The number of days to renew a certificate after.